cmdaniel/workspace-nx-nestjs-ng/README.md

 ## How to use this code

+- Check if you machine or container has the Node 14.18.2
 - Clone the project
 - npm install
-- Open 2 different terminals, one for the Back-end and other for the front-end
+- Open 2 different terminals, one for the Back-end and other for the front-end:
   - In the back-end terminal, run `npm run api`
   - In the front-end terminal, run `npm run app`

 ## Run the Unit Tests for the back-end